 Our clinic is a referral center for other eye doctors who want their patients to have the benefit of our advanced machinery to aid in the accurate and timely diagnosis of eye disease.

-We have an advanced digital camera designed to photograph the inside or your eyes for exact documentation of your eyes internal ocular health.
+We have two advanced digital cameras designed to photograph the inside or your eyes for exact documentation of your eyes internal ocular health.
 Retinal photography is painless and uses ordinary light.
 Computer software assists your eye doctor to detect the early stages of internal eye disease.
 This procedure is recommended for all patients with:

 - HIV – AIDS